googlefonts/gftools/docs/gftools-builder/README.md

     subspace them into separate roman and italic VF files to comply with Google Fonts' specification.
 Defaults to true.

+-   `localMetadata`: A field that's ignored so you can put whatever you like in it.

 ## *Really* customizing the build process

 If the options above aren't enough for you - let's say you want to run your